arnaudporet/enhance_my_Boole/readme.md

 Copyright 2014-2018 [Arnaud Poret](https://github.com/arnaudporet)

-This work is licensed under the [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
+This work is licensed under the [BSD 2-Clause License](https://opensource.org/licenses/BSD-2-Clause).

 ## How to